kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md

 ### §120.221   Consequences for employees engaging in alcohol-related conduct.

-\(a\) *Removal from safety-sensitive function.* (1) Except as provided in 49 CFR part 40, no covered employee shall perform safety-sensitive functions if the employee has engaged in conduct prohibited by §§120.19 or 120.37, or an alcohol misuse rule of another DOT agency.
+\(a\) *Removal from safety-sensitive function.* (1) Except as provided in 49 CFR part 40, no covered employee shall perform safety-sensitive functions if the employee has engaged in conduct prohibited by §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.19   Misuse of alcohol.|§120.19]] or 120.37, or an alcohol misuse rule of another DOT agency.

 \(2\) No employer shall permit any covered employee to perform safety-sensitive functions if the employer has determined that the employee has violated this section.

-\(b\) *Permanent disqualification from service.* (1) An employee who violates §§120.19(c) or 120.37(c) is permanently precluded from performing for an employer the safety-sensitive duties the employee performed before such violation.
+\(b\) *Permanent disqualification from service.* (1) An employee who violates §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.19   Misuse of alcohol.|§120.19]](c) or 120.37(c) is permanently precluded from performing for an employer the safety-sensitive duties the employee performed before such violation.

-\(2\) An employee who engages in alcohol use that violates another alcohol misuse provision of §§120.19 or 120.37, and who had previously engaged in alcohol use that violated the provisions of §§120.19 or 120.37 after becoming subject to such prohibitions, is permanently precluded from performing for an employer the safety-sensitive duties the employee performed before such violation.
+\(2\) An employee who engages in alcohol use that violates another alcohol misuse provision of §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.19   Misuse of alcohol.|§120.19]] or 120.37, and who had previously engaged in alcohol use that violated the provisions of §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.19   Misuse of alcohol.|§120.19]] or 120.37 after becoming subject to such prohibitions, is permanently precluded from performing for an employer the safety-sensitive duties the employee performed before such violation.

-\(c\) *Notice to the Federal Air Surgeon.* (1) An employer who determines that a covered employee who holds an airman medical certificate issued under part 67 of this chapter has engaged in alcohol use that violated the alcohol misuse provisions of §§120.19 or 120.37 shall notify the Federal Air Surgeon within 2 working days.
+\(c\) *Notice to the Federal Air Surgeon.* (1) An employer who determines that a covered employee who holds an airman medical certificate issued under [[Volume 2/D Airmen/0067 Medical standards and certification.md|part 67 of this chapter]] has engaged in alcohol use that violated the alcohol misuse provisions of §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.19   Misuse of alcohol.|§120.19]] or 120.37 shall notify the Federal Air Surgeon within 2 working days.

-\(2\) Each such employer shall forward to the Federal Air Surgeon a copy of the report of any evaluation performed under the provisions of §120.223(c) within 2 working days of the employer's receipt of the report.
+\(2\) Each such employer shall forward to the Federal Air Surgeon a copy of the report of any evaluation performed under the provisions of [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.223   Alcohol misuse information, training, and substance abuse professionals.|§120.223]](c) within 2 working days of the employer's receipt of the report.

 \(3\) All documents must be sent to the Federal Air Surgeon, Federal Aviation Administration, Office of Aerospace Medicine, Attn: Drug Abatement Division (AAM-800), 800 Independence Avenue, SW., Washington, DC 20591.